agirishkumar/MedScript/README.md

 * **Coverage:** The overall test coverage is 97%, which is a very good score and indicates a high degree of test coverage.
 * **Passed Tests:** 151 tests were executed successfully.
-* **Failed Tests:** 32 tests failed, indicating areas where the code may have bugs or edge cases that are not yet covered.

 **Additional Information:**

 * **Test Cases:** Test cases have been added for all endpoints and CRUD (Create, Read, Update, Delete) operations.
 * **Future Work:** Efforts will continue to improve test coverage by implementing more test cases to ensure comprehensive testing.

-**Conclusion:**

-The project has a strong test suite in place, with high coverage and successful execution of most tests.
-However, there are still some areas with failed tests that need to be addressed.
-Continued investment in testing will help maintain code quality and prevent future issues.

 ![image](https://github.com/user-attachments/assets/3324e65b-ac75-4b34-8ec8-b98d1e6877aa)